LincolnKoskela/Klondike/README.md

 - Deal a new board with initial card layout of all tableaus and stock pile
 - Play the game from the console.
 May encounter minor bugs.
 - Compile and run to play game.
 Select options: 1) play game. | 2) view controls from keyboard.
-- **Left off at:** Working on undo functionality.
-Created `GameState.java`, and a snapshot function.
+- **Left off at:** Undo functionality is very bugged.
+Work in progress.
-But it's a little off.

 ## Project Management
 You can view my Agile board and current development progress here: